Lifesaving Things an Exercise Stress Test Can Tell You

 How to prepare

-Before you take a stress test, according to Dr. Greuner, your doctor will advise you not to smoke, eat or drink anything except for water four hours before the test, and to not eat or drink anything with caffeine 12 hours before the test.
-Your doctor may also ask you not to take certain heart medications the day of your test.
-You may also want to read up on the 16 heart-health secrets your cardiologist wants you to know.
+Before you take a stress test, according to Dr. Greuner, your doctor will advise you not to smoke, eat, or drink anything except water for four hours before the test, and to not eat or drink anything with caffeine 12 hours before the test.
+Your doctor also may ask you not to take certain heart medications the day of your test.
+(You may want to read up on the 16 heart-health secrets your cardiologist wants you to know.)

 What to expect

-During the stress test, a technician will put electrodes on your chest to monitor your heart, these will be attached to an EKG machine (an EKG shows the heart's electrical activity as line tracings on paper) to monitor your heart's electrical activity during the test.
-"First your heart rate and blood pressure will be monitored at rest, then the test will begin and you will either start walking on a treadmill or pedaling on a stationary bike," explains Dr. Greuner.
-"The test will gradually increase in difficulty and you'll continue to exercise until you feel exhausted."
-Here are some other tests that can detect silent heart disease.
+During the stress test, a technician will put electrodes on your chest to monitor your heart, these will be attached to an EKG machine to monitor your heart’s electrical activity during the test.
+(An EKG shows the heart’s electrical activity as line tracings on paper.)
+“First your heart rate and blood pressure will be monitored at rest, then the test will begin and you will either start walking on a treadmill or pedaling on a stationary bike,” explains Dr. Greuner.
+“The test will gradually increase in difficulty and you’ll continue to exercise until you feel exhausted.”
+(Here are some other tests that can detect silent heart disease.)

 Dobutamine or adenosine stress test

 Aside from the standard test, there are other stress tests such as the dobutamine or adenosine stress test, which is for people unable to exercise.
 “During this test, a doctor administers a drug to make the heart respond as if they were exercising and monitors the patient to determine if there are any blockages in the arteries,” explains Dr. Greune.
 “A stress echocardiogram can visualize the motion of the heart’s walls and pumping while the heart is stressed to potentially identify a lack of blood flow.”